 The Norwegian cities of Bergen and Stavanger have even become a Silicon Valley of the Sea.
 Here, the current research focuses on the use of algae in fish feed.
-Microalgae are rich in omega-3 fatty acids and other nutrients such as protein, vitamins and minerals, and therefore provide many additional

-In Norway, salmon and trout grow in the same way as in nature: first in fresh water and then in the cold, clear salt waters of the Norwegian fjords. health benefits.
-A pioneer in research is the University of Bergen (UiB), who operates together with NORCE (Norwegian research centre) and the company CO_2Bio AS a pilot plant for algae production (National microAlgae pilot Mongstad, NAM).
+Microalgae are rich in omega-3 fatty acids and other nutrients such as protein, vitamins and minerals, and therefore provide many additional health benefits.
+A pioneer in research is the University of Bergen (UiB), who operates together with NORCE (Norwegian research centre) and the company CO2Bio AS a pilot plant for algae production (National microAlgae pilot Mongstad, NAM).
 The plant is co-located with the worlds' largest carbon capture test plant Technology Center Mongstad, north of Bergen, and started operations in early 2017.
-The plant is designed to test and cultivate on a pilot scale different microalgae with high levels of omega-3, transforming CO_2 in the process.
+The plant is designed to test and cultivate on a pilot scale different microalgae with high levels of omega-3, transforming CO2 in the process.
 "The new research facility provides the basis for developing more knowledge about the full value chain in the sea, from the right choice of microalgae to the production of omega-3 fatty acids", explains Hans Kleivdal, Research Director at NORCE and professor at UiB, who is at the same time the academic coordinator for the project.